piratte/conquest/README.md

 -- beware, some buttons can be "right clicked" to "reverse the effect" (e.g. when placing armies left click -> plus, right click -> minus or when moving armies left click -> OK, right click -> cancel)

 5) better GameState abstraction than plain BotState provided, use GameBot as a base class for your bots

+6) Conquest-Tournament project can be used to automate matches between bots using command line tools (see ConquestFightConsole and ConquestTableConsole classes)

+7) possible to execute "process" player from within concrete directory, use "dir;process" as bot init command to specify the directory from which you would like the bot process to be executed (very convenient for automation)

+-- not a big feature but very handy for automation

+-- if you deal with Java bots, you might want to run your Java bots as "external bots" using "dir;process" indirectly running JavaBot class

 EXTRA GUI (KEYBOARD) CONTROLS